Yakisoba Noodles = Healthy Fast Food!

 Years ago, my husband was stationed in Okinawa, Japan.
 Yakisoba was a dish he often ate.
 Most every restaurant in the area had it on the menu.
 He and his friends used to call it “Japanese Spaghetti.”
 Today, if we go to a local Japanese restaurant, he almost always orders a plate of Chicken Yakisoba.

-You can make Yakisoba with many types of noodle.
-I’ve made this version with buckwheat noodles to coincide with this week’s New Food of the Week Challenge.
-Buckwheat noodles are made with buckwheat flour and are slightly nutty flavor.
-You can find buckwheat noodles in your local store’s Asian foods section.
-If you can’t, then substitute another spaghetti type of noodle.
-I would recommend a whole wheat version or gluten free variety and cook it to al dente.
+You can use many types of noodle for this Yakisoba recipe.
+I’ve made this version with buckwheat noodles because I like their flavor and texture.
+Soba is another word for buckwheat.
+These yakisoba noodles are made with a combination of buckwheat and wheat flour.
+The result is a slightly nutty flavor.
+But, like I said, you can use different types like ramen noodles, fresh stir fry noodles, etc. You can find buckwheat or these other noodles in the Asian foods section at local grocery stores.
+If you can’t, then substitute for spaghetti noodles.
+For a similar flavor, I recommend a whole wheat version or gluten-free variety and cook to al dente.

 Make and enjoy this quick and easy yakisoba anytime; lunch, dinner, or snack.
 It’s hardy enough to make the night before and take to work for lunch.
 Just reheat it and you’re ready to go.
-You can add a little pickled ginger just before serving too.
-Anyway you serve it, you are going to love this healthy fast food!
+You can add pickled ginger just before serving too.
+Anyway, you serve it, you are going to love this healthy fast food!

 - 2 bundles of Buckwheat noodles, cooked according to package directions